 Approaching Brisbane, on the east coast of Australia.

 Now entering New Zealand air space.

 I caught the purple line bus at Christchurch airport and took it to their “downtown” area, if you can call it that–Christchurch had a surprisingly small town vibe, with all of its strip mall-like infrastructure and one-story buildings.
-There was no subway system, and the bus system was only okay.
+There was no subway system, and the bus system was rather skeletal.
 It didn’t seem terribly touristy, at least not this time of year.
 It was still early spring in the southern hemisphere and temperatures were still in the 50s, with wind chills.

 I stayed at Hotel Breakfree on Cashel in Christchurch.
 This was a small windowless double with the bathroom pushed right up against the bed, but I am used to tiny hotel rooms wherever I go, so it was comfortable enough.
-The location was fantastic–only 2 blocks from the central bus terminal, which is always my highest priority.
+The location was fantastic: only 2 blocks from the central bus terminal, which is always my highest priority.

 It was around 6pm when I made my way back to the hotel.
-(I found that in New Zealand the daylight hours are longer–the sun rises before 6:30am and sets at 8:30pm.)
+(I found that in New Zealand the daylight hours are longer; the sun rises before 6:30am and sets at 8:30pm.)
 I recognized that I was physically hungry, but I had no appetite due to jet lag.
 I stopped in a Fresh Choice supermarket and grabbed a bottle of lemonade, a carton of grape tomatoes, and a packet of sliced cantaloupe, which were the only things I could stomach.
 I also grabbed a random huge bottle of bright orange-colored liquid which I assumed was tangerine juice or something… it turned out to be a bizarre concoction of carrot, ginger, turmeric, and other things!
-The taste was gross at first but then grew on me….
+The taste was strange at first but then grew on me.